SIE Exam: Customer Communications

 Dividend Dates

-Declaration date (board announces), ex-dividend date (one business day before record date), record date (determines eligible shareholders), payable date (dividends paid).
+Declaration date (board announces), ex-dividend date (same calendar day as the record date under T+1 settlement, effective May 28, 2024), record date (determines eligible shareholders), payable date (dividends paid).

 Tender Offer